sajit/exercises_in_programming_style/README.md

 # exercises_in_programming_style
-Repo for recommended exercises for book with same name
+Repo for recommended exercises for book with same name.
+Sample programs will be in Java.